Brian-Ckwu/adl-final-project/wlchen/README.md

 #### Run ``` $ bash run.sh``` to automatically:
-1. Create the conda environment
+1. Create a conda environment
 2. Activate the created environment
 3. Generate the output.jsonl